I-Man-H/SystemEngineering/Week 4/Week 4.md

 ## Additional Reading

-Project Scope module in the ANU self study modules on the wattle page.
+Project Scope module in the ANU self-study modules on the wattle page.